papes1ns/atomicfarm-starter/README.md

 ## Starting the project

-1. Run `docker compose up --build`.
+1. Run `docker compose up --build`
-1. Run `dbsetup` to run migrations and seed the database.
+1. Run `dbsetup` to run migrations and seed the database

 ## Helper commands